mgechev/blog.mgechev.com/_posts/2016-01-23-angular2-viewchildren-contentchildren-difference-viewproviders.md

 Alright!
 We're almost done with our journey!
 As final step lets see what the difference between `providers` and `viewProviders` is (if you're not familiar with the dependency injection mechanism of Angular 2, you can take a look at [my book](https://www.packtpub.com/web-development/switching-angular-2)).

-Lets peek at the declaration of the `TodoAppCmp`:
+Lets peek at the declaration of the `TodoAppComponent`:

 ```ts
 class TodoList {